 - Gather all the ingredients you need to make this recipe and have it ready by the stove.
 This helps as the mixture sets fast on the stove so you’ll want to have everything combined quickly.

-- Allow the butter, monk fruit sweetener, milk and cocoa powder come to a full boil – this helps the mixture thicken up.
-Start counting down for 60 seconds after everything comes to a boil and don’t go over the 60 seconds.
+- Watch your boiling time – Allow the mixture to come to a full boil and thicken up.
+Use a timer and start counting down for 60 seconds after everything comes to a boil and don’t go over the 60 seconds.
 Otherwise – your cookies will not set properly

-- Use unsalted butter and add salt as needed – this helps you control the flavor
+- Use unsalted butter and season or add salt after – this helps YOU control the saltiness and flavor

 No bake cookie recipe variations: